axiom4/library/docs/README_PART11.md

 </ul>
 ```

-Move Contents of `app.component.ts` into `library.component.ts`, replace the contents of `library.component.ts` with the following:
+Move the contents of `app.component.ts` into `library.component.ts`.
+Replace the contents of `library.component.ts` with the following:

 ```typescript
 // filepath: src/app/modules/library/components/library/library.component.ts